Chanty

 Wrapping up

-Price: Both Teams and Slack have free plans.
-Regarding the paid plans, the cheapest Teams plan is less than Slack’s cheapest plan.
-Teams definitely wins this round.
+Price: Both Teams and Slack offer free plans.
+However, when it comes to paid plans, Microsoft Teams’ pricing remains competitive, with its cheapest plan typically lower than Slack’s lowest tier.
+So Teams wins this round.

 Layout and design: Microsoft Teams has multiple options and tabs.
-On the other hand, there are limited options in Slack, and they are constantly working on improving their interface.
-Slack also has more personalization options compared to Teams.
+On the other hand, Slack continues to improve its interface, focusing on user experience and functionality.
+Slack also offers more personalization options, allowing users to customize their workspace to a greater extent than in Teams.

 Messaging: Slack and Teams have multiple ways to send and receive messages, including threads.
 Microsoft Teams allows the users to format the text while Slack comes with the functionality to set reminders on individual messages.